Updated: August 30, 2024

 Mortgages You Can Get Without a Tax Return

-Instead of looking at your tax returns, these lenders take a close look at your income documents and your bank account statements.
+Institutional No Tax Return Mortgage Lenders - These lenders take a close look at your income documents and your bank account statements.
 Because they work with high-risk clients, they typically charge higher interest rates than other lenders.
+If you get a no-tax-return mortgage, you should expect to pay 10 to 20% or more as a down payment.

+You make monthly payments for anywhere from a year to a decade.
+Then, you have to pay off the remaining value of the property in a lump sum called a balloon.
 To cover the balloon payment, you typically have to go to a traditional lender, and you may struggle to obtain a loan if you have unfiled returns.
+Consult with an attorney or realtor before taking out this type of loan.

 What to Do If You Want a Mortgage and Have Unfiled Returns